-This Management's Discussion and Analysis ("MD&A") is intended to assist the reader in assessing whether the financial position of Area Metropolitan Ambulance Authority (the "Authority") dba MedStar has improved or deteriorated as a result of the year's activities.
+This Management's Discussion and Analysis ("MD&A") is intended to assist the reader in assessing whether the financial position of Metropolitan Area EMS Authority (the "Authority"), formerly known as Area Metropolitan Ambulance Authority dba MedStar has improved or deteriorated as a result of the year's activities.
 The analysis should comment on changes in funds and significant budget variances.
 The analysis should describe capital asset and long-term debt activity.
 Finally, it should conclude with a description of currently known facts, decisions, or conditions that are expected to have a significant effect on financial positions or results of operations.